 We could write these things in a private area, but it would take away the ability for other family members to check in and see what is going on.
 It also takes away some of the fun.
 Experiences, in my opinion, are better when shared with others, and beyond the initial experience, the memory lives in it’s being retold.

 We used to share quite a few of our moments, and memories on Facebook, but social media has become all but a waste of time to me.
-It’s a place where people share news stories, political agenda’s, and other peoples great quotes and photo’s.
-Anything of value, or substance, typically gets ignored.
-There is little or no story told on many of the postings, half the time you can’t tell what is real, and in the end, finding and revisiting those postings is an awful experience. have you ever tried finding a post on Facebook you’re interested in looking at again?
+It’s a place where people share news stories, political agendas, and other peoples great quotes and photos.
+Anything of value or substance typically gets ignored.
+There is little or no story told on many of the postings, half the time you can’t tell what is real, and in the end, finding and revisiting those postings is an awful experience.
+Have you ever tried finding a post on Facebook you’re interested in looking at again?
 It’s horrible.

 Facebook decides what it thinks are your important moments, and reminds you of only those.
 It’s great for the quick little quip you want to post, but likely never need to recall.
 On the other hand, blogs have search features, and the posts don’t hop around based on the latest activity.
 They hold their post order, resulting in the ability to go back and easily read chronologically if a person chooses.

-As the content on Facebook, or any social media, grows, the endless miles of scroll bar continues.
+As the content on Facebook grows, or any social media, the endless miles of scroll bar continues.
 A blog allows us to eventually organize our events into groups, tag them to kids, hobbies, or time periods, and categorize them any way we see fit.

 As we create posts, I’m certain we will continue to share them on social media.
-In fact we’ve created pages at both Facebook, and Google+ people can like/follow in order to get updates.
+In fact we’ve created pages at both Facebook, and Pinterest people can like/follow in order to get updates.
 But in the end the only thing we will look back to for memories, is our blog.
 It could, perhaps, be called a journal.

 While I personally write in several locations on the web about topics ranging from faith, to technology, to my ongoing love of the trucking industry, here my topics will remain close to home.
 In addition, I hope by starting Van Castle, it encourages my wife to share her invaluable insight on some things in our life.
 She loves to scrapbook, but just doesn’t have time for it.
 Hopefully by preserving memories, funny quotes, and wonderful times with our children, and each other, coupled with pictures, she will later be able to sit down and scrapbook many wonderful albums full of family history for our kids to carry on.